 Also on Nov.
 9, the Church Street UMC Reconcilers will present workshops and speaker J.J.
 Warren in Knoxville, Tennessee.
 The theme is "Forward Together Holston."

-May 9, 2019 Cody Quillen calls himself a “branded Methodist.”
+Cody Quillen calls himself a “branded Methodist.”
 He’s got the tattoo on his forearm to prove it.
 “I love the simplicity of John Wesley’s teachings,” explains Quillen, age 28.
 “I got through life with the cross and flame.
-It really did a...
+It really did a lot for me. ...